PaulFrankling/recip_me/TESTING.md

 #### Home Page

-* When the user is logged out, the 'Log In' and 'Register' CTA buttons both redirect the user to their respective pages &check;
+* When the user is logged out, the 'Log In' and 'Register' CTA buttons both redirect the user to their respective pages. &check;
-* When the user is logged in, the 'Profile' and 'Recipes' CTA buttons both redirect the user to their respective pages &check;
+* When the user is logged in, the 'Profile' and 'Recipes' CTA buttons both redirect the user to their respective pages. &check;
 * Each category card on the Home page takes the user to the correct respective category. &check;

 #### Category Page

 * When the user selects any of the recipe categories on the Home page, the correct recipes belonging to that category show on its particular category page. &check;
-* Any added recipes appear on that category page &check;
+* Any added recipes appear on its particular category page. &check;